 The original group of 13 Freedom Riders—seven African Americans and six whites—left Washington, D.C., on a Greyhound bus on May 4, 1961.
 Their plan was to reach New Orleans, Louisiana, on May 17 to commemorate the seventh anniversary of the Supreme Court’s Brown v.
 Board of Education decision, which ruled that segregation of the nation’s public schools was unconstitutional.

 The group traveled through Virginia and North Carolina, drawing little public notice.
 The first violent incident occurred on May 12 in Rock Hill, South Carolina.
-John Lewis, an African American seminary student and member of the SNCC (Student Nonviolent Coordinating Committee), white Freedom Rider and World War II veteran Albert Bigelow and another African American rider were viciously attacked as they attempted to enter a whites-only waiting area.
+John Lewis, an African American seminary student and member of the SNCC (Student Nonviolent Coordinating Committee), white Freedom Rider and World War II veteran Albert Bigelow and another Black rider were viciously attacked as they attempted to enter a whites-only waiting area.

 The next day, the group reached Atlanta, Georgia, where some of the riders split off onto a Trailways bus.

 Freedom Riders Face Bloodshed in Alabama